Supporting our children and families

 A short clip to watch about being mindful in the questions we ask.
 It encourages us to think about how by rewording our questions, we can think about the solution rather than focusing on a problem.

 We as a school have subscribed to the Happy News newspaper so that children have opportunities to read positive news stories.
-The newspapers remain at school ready for the children to read on their return.
+The newspapers are in our school library for the children to read.
 However, there is no reason they couldn’t create their own Happy News.
 This pack includes all the tools they might need to make this happen.

 This might help you to identify ways in which you can adopt a growth mindset approach into your homes.
 This is a guide we follow as a school, so the children are used to being reminded to have a growth mindset.
 We have seen lots of positive results from it, hopefully you will too at home.

-Although this is a turbulent time, spend some time each day discussing what you are grateful for.
-This time can feel consuming and lots of the media outlets are sharing negative news, however we have lots to be grateful for.
-We can be grateful that we are spending time with loved ones, grateful for sunshine, grateful for a new skill we have learnt etc.
+Spend some time each day discussing what you are grateful for.
+Sometimes life can feel tough, media outlets often sharing negative news, however we have lots to be grateful for.
+We can be grateful for spending time with loved ones, grateful for sunshine, grateful for a new skill we have learnt etc.

 Wishes and dreams jar

 Choose a jar or container in your house.
 Label it “Wishes and Dreams.”
-Every time you think to do something that you currently are unable to do, write it down on a piece of paper and put it into the jar.
-When all this is over, which it will be soon enough, this jar can be your bucket list for the next year and you can create lots of memories completing all the activities.
+Every time you think to do something that you currently are unable to do or goals you would like to achieve, write it down on a piece of paper and put it into the jar.
+This jar can be your bucket list for the next year and you can create lots of memories completing all the activities.

 Useful child-friendly apps